How to get bigger, quicker wins by optimizing your testing workflow

 Driving force and restraining forces.

-Reasons for—and against—split-testing.
+Reasons for—and against—A/B testing.

 In practice, each forthcoming test can feel like a departing bus.
-Ideally you would put each change onto its own bus.
+Ideally, you would put each change onto its own bus.
 However, buses may not come as often as you’d like, so it can be wise to squeeze in several changes, rather than waiting for the next one to come along.
-In the bus analogy, the yellow arrows represent the cost of each bus.
+In the bus analogy, the grey arrows represent the cost of each bus.
 The green arrow represents how important it is for each change to have its own bus.

 The split-testing bus.